fdisk -l

 Here you can see 1305 cylinders are present on /dev/sda disk and used up to 1147 cylinders.
 Hence, we can create new partition using fdisk.

-Fdisk tool can be used to create new partition
+Fdisk command can be used to create new partition

 Press “Enter” for default starting cylinder”